datacarpentry/openrefine-socialsci/episodes/02-working-with-openrefine.md

 ::: instructor

-### Open Project if accidentally back at start screen
+### Open Project when you returned to start screen

-If at any time you (accidentally) end up back at the start screen, you could demonstrate "Open Project".
+If at any time during the lesson you (accidentally) end up back at the start screen, you could demonstrate "Open Project".
 It opens your project where you were, which demonstrates that OpenRefine continually saves the project in the background.